-To find the minimum number of videos a profile needs to watch before YouTube learns the user's interests and starts generating more personalized recommendations, we use a newly created Google account with no watch history and perform the following experiment.
-First, we randomly select a video, which we refer to as the "reference" one, from the COVID-19 pseudoscientific videos of our ground-truth dataset, and we collect its top 20 recommended videos.
-Next, we create a list of 100 randomly selected videos from the COVID-19 pseudoscientific videos of our ground-truth dataset, and we repeat the following process iteratively:
+To find the minimum number of videos a profile needs to watch before YouTube learns the user's interests and starts generating more personalized recommendations, we use a newly created Google account with no watch history, and we devise and execute the following algorithm (see Algorithm 1).
+First, we randomly select a video, which we refer to as the "reference" one, from the COVID-19 pseudoscientific videos of our ground-truth dataset, and we collect its top 10 recommended videos.
+Next, we create a list of 100 randomly selected COVID-19 pseudoscientific videos, excluding videos exceeding five minutes in duration, and we repeat the following process iteratively:

-- We start by watching a video from the list of the randomly selected pseudoscientific videos; - 2.
-We visit the reference video, and we collect the top 20 recommendations, store them, and compare them using the Jaccard similarity index with all the recommendations of the reference video collected in the previous iterations; - 3.
-If all the recommended videos of the reference video at the current iteration have also been recommended in the previous iterations, we stop our experiment.
-Otherwise, we delete the user's watch history, increase the number of videos we watch at Step 1 by one and proceed to the next iteration.
+- 1. We start by watching a video from the list of the randomly selected pseudoscientific videos; - We visit the reference video, and we collect the top 10 recommendations, store them, and compare them using the Overlap Coefficient with all the recommendations of the reference video collected in the previous iterations; - 3.
+If all the recommended videos of the reference video at the current iteration have also been recommended in the previous iterations (Overlap Coefficient = 1.0), we stop our experiment.
+Otherwise, we increase the number of videos watched and proceed to the next iteration.